sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 This quickstart is designed to give multiple choice in terms of RHEL OS licensing.

-- Red Hat Enterprise Linux OS as PAYG(Pay as you go) or BYOS(Bring your own Subscription).
+- Red Hat Enterprise Linux OS as PAYG (Pay-As-You-Go) or BYOS (Bring-Your-Own-Subscription).
-- Red Hat JBoss Enterprise Application Platform(EAP) is available through BYOS(Bring your own subscription) only.
+- Red Hat JBoss Enterprise Application Platform(EAP) is available through BYOS (Bring-Your-Own-Subscription) only.

 #### Using RHEL OS with PAYG Model